denten-books/plain-text/0-intro.md

 some jurisdictions [@fry_circumventing_2009].
-Given the extent to which emergent thought-things like electronic books and smart phones participate actively in the production of meaning, we can no longer employ strategies of interpretation at the level of ideology alone.
+Given the extent to which emergent thought-things like electronic books and smart phones participate actively in the production of meaning, we can no longer employ strategies of interpretation at the levels of ideology and representation alone.
 Close reading, critical theory, and literary analysis must reach down to the silicon bedrock that stages the very act of interpretation.
 Literary theory, a discipline fundamentally engaged in the exegesis of all figurative tropes, is therefore crucial to the understanding of new computational environments, which have enveloped intellectual life through metaphoric substitution.

 I begin where Bernard Harcourt's recent book on digital disobedience ends: with the possibility of localized dissent [@harcourt_exposed:_2015].
 Following